pkudrel/ChromelySmallSingleExecutable/README.md

-## Chromely Small Single Executable
+## Chromely small, single file executable
 This example shows how to build a single executable, small (less than 200KB),  Chromely app - https://github.com/mattkol/Chromely

 It is based on: